xirenjie0101/Therabot/README.md

 - Natural language processing using OpenAI's GPT-3.5-turbo
 - 24/7 availability
 - Helps users work through stress, anxiety, depression, and more
+- - **New:** Voice interaction capabilities for a more natural communication experience

 ## Tech Stack